AqwamCreates/DataPredict/docs/API/Models.md

 | Classification | SupportVectorMachine, OneClassSupportVectorMachine                                  |
 | Clustering     | KMedoids, AffinityPropagation, DensityBasedSpatialClusteringOfApplicationsWithNoise |

-This means DataPredict™ has ~90% (50 out of 57) models have online learning capabilities.
+This means DataPredict™ has ~90% (50 out of 57) models with online learning capabilities.

 By default, most models would perform offline / batch training on first train, but then switches to online / sequential / incremental after the first train.